-To seek Council's endorsement of new "Class 4"

-category weed Management Plans and confer new staff delegations for noxious weed regulatory functions.

-BACKGROUND: Amendments to the Noxious Weeds Act, 1993

-came into force 1st March, 2006.
-Under the amended Act, Councils are required to endorse weed Management Plans for weeds classified as of powers to staff appointed under the environmental levy to exercise regulatory functions under the Noxious Weeds Act, 1993.
+PURPOSE OF REPORT: To seek Council's endorsement of new "Class 4" category weed Management Plans and confer new staff delegations for noxious weed regulatory functions.
+BACKGROUND: Amendments to the Noxious Weeds Act, 1993 came into force 1 st March, 2006.
+Under the amended Act, Councils are required to endorse weed Management Plans for weeds classified as 'Class 4' or 'Locally Controlled Weeds'.
+COMMENTS: Council's approval is sought for the delegation of powers to staff appointed under the environmental levy to exercise regulatory functions under the Noxious Weeds Act, 1993.
+RECOMMENDATION: Council ratify new Class 4 Management Plans and confer staff delegations.